©2021 Mark Seth Lender, All Rights Reserved

 The camera is work.
 It puts distance between you and what you see.
 It blunts direct experience.
 To make up for that as I often do I stood looking toward the horizon, taking a moment for myself before hefting the tripod onto my shoulder.
 It was just after five in the morning on the fifth of June, in the quarter hour glow before the sun divides the horizon line into left and right.
 And I heard the splash.
 And turned.
 And there they were: Three white-tailed deer splunging and crashing down the tideline.

 They had made a mistake.
 Not the salt water (they can swim for miles if they have to) but that there was nowhere to go.
 And they knew it.
 The buck in the lead was inexperienced.
 The doe who was older and her fawn of the previous year, no doubt by another father, were following him because follow the leader is what they do.
 The doe was pregnant, probably by that buck and maybe that had something to do with it.
 Except, every time they stopped and they stopped often, all three – the doe, her yearling, the buck – would each look in a different direction.
 This way… that way… Turn… And look….
 And turn….
 And look… Every time the buck moved on the others held back (just the slightest hesitation), the further signature of their doubt.
-In these photographs, one after the next, you see them better than I saw them.
-Still, in the grainy light I was riven to the spot.
 It was too remarkable.
 I could not absorb it.
-But in the photos, if you want to, aside from their beauty and and its reflection and the marvel of where they were, if you want to you can also read their minds.
+Though I was riven to the spot you see them now better than I could.
+In the photos you can read their minds.

 “All that exists lives.
 The lamps walk around, the walls of the house have voices of their own.
 Even the chamber-vessel has a separate land and house.” – Chukchi shaman (1900) [Copied from the Cross-Continent Exhibit at the Museum of Natural History by the American abstract painter, Edwin Ruda]

 Look at the posture.
 Look at the eyes.
-Notice the questioning uncertainty as he approaches, how “What’s this?” becomes “WHO THE HELL ARE YOU!!” (double exclamation point, one for each tusk).
-His interim assessment, “Well, all right.
-You’re not much” shifting to “I don’t know.”
-Then “WHAT?
+Notice the questioning uncertainty as he approaches, how “What’s this?” becomes “WHO THE HELL ARE YOU!!” (double exclamation point, one for each tusk) then, “Well, all right, you’re not much” then “I don’t know…” then “WHAT?
 WHAT?
 WHAT’S THIS!” and finally, “OK.
 But stay put.
-Because, I’ve got my eye on you…”
+Because, I’ve got my eye on you.”

-Great or small, wild animals in my experience assume you are just like them and that you will understand everything they have to say.
+Great or small, wild animals assume you are just like them and that you will understand everything they have to say.